NCAS-CMS/LFRic_container/README.md

 cd example
 mpiexec -np 6 ../bin/gungho configuration.nml
 ```
 Note: This uses the MPI runtime libraries built into in the container.

+## 8 Submit executable.

-If the host machine has a MPICH based MPI (MPICH, Intel MPI, Cray MPT, MVAPICH2), then see below on how to use [MPICH ABI](https://www.mpich.org/abi/) to access the local MPI and therefore the fast interconnects when running the executable via the container.
+If the host machine has a MPICH based MPI (MPICH, Intel MPI, Cray MPT, MVAPICH2), then  [MPICH ABI](https://www.mpich.org/abi/) can be used to access the local MPI and therefore the fast interconnects when running the executable via the container.
+See the section below for full details.
+Two example slurm submission scripts are provided, one for ARCHER2 and one for DiRAC.

+Note: These scripts are submitted on the command line as usual and not from within the container.

 # Using MPICH ABI